abumsd7/abumsd7.github.io/_posts/2023-09-02-Master-procrastinator.md

 Now we come to Category B. Though Categories A and C can also have a higher possibility of procrastination, I have ignored them for the sake of explaining the ability of human memory.
 With regard to mental notes, the possibility of them popping into your memory will be greatly dependent on the surrounding circumstances.
 A satisfying bus ride back to home, or a fun activity after returning home - have consequences on the longevity of the mental note.
 However, this is a necessary evil to induce and amplify the effect of mental relaxation - something that is achieved when you complete a mentally taxing activity.
 The periodical distractions create an illusion of peace and quiet, allowing you to continue your day without worrying about the activity.
 Your mind will say to you: "Hmm, it might not be that bad.
 The relaxation has been great, and I don't want it to end.
 Let's try this tomorrow - with a fresh state of mind".

+In workplaces though, you might be asked to track your events in a daily calendar app.
+The event organizer also adds your email in their invitations, robbing you off any choice to ignore the notifications and reminders.
+Basically, it's mandatory to attend such scheduled events.
+But none of these scheduled events are going to monitor what you do in your workplace.
+It's either you (or) the one above you who is going to track it (only if you are in their constant viewpoint).
+This means that you kinda make your own mind-schedules for the work you would be doing on a daily basis.
+As an adult, various responsibilities and activities would have to be performed by you, which serve as conflicts to your inner-scheduling.
+Thus, at the end of the day, you will be left with the mindset of "Lets push this for tomorrow.
+Hope I can complete it then".

 Congrats!
 You have successfully stepped into the shoes of an amateur procrastinator.
-Before cursing your mind, remember that it was a coordinated attack influenced by soothing environmental conditions.
-Your hand and notebook were ready.
-It was only you, who decided to postpone it.
+Before cursing your mind, remember that it was a coordinated attack influenced by soothing (or) grueling human emotions.
+Your hand and notebook (or) your calendar app were ready to track your activities.
+It was only you, who decided to postpone it to tomorrow with virtual post-it notes.

 ## Set imaginary deadlines (subject to change)